Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Computing the MIMO SRG

+Note that~\eqref{eq:G_alpha_def} assumes that extra zero inputs and outputs are padded at the end.
+If a different permutation of inputs and outputs is desired,~\eqref{eq:G_alpha_def} and hence Theorem~\ref{thm:LTI_SRG_bound} must be changed accordingly.

-Note that Theorem~\ref{thm:LTI_SRG_bound} also provides an effective algorithm to compute the SRG of a \emph{matrix}.
-In that case, the search over all frequencies for the largest/smallest singular value can be skipped as the matrix can be viewed as a transfer matrix with no frequency dependence.
-This approach can be used to generalize~\cite{baron-pradaMixedSmallGain2025,baron-pradaStabilityResultsMIMO2025,baron-pradaDecentralizedStabilityConditions2025} to the case of non-square LTI systems.
+Theorem~\ref{thm:LTI_SRG_bound} also provides an effective algorithm to compute the SRG of a \emph{matrix}, which can be viewed as a static transfer matrix.
+This approach can be used to generalize~\cite{baron-pradaDecentralizedStabilityConditions2025} to the case of non-square LTI systems.